TristanBrisker13/Final_Project_Code/README.md

-This code is designed to have a working version of galaga
+This code is designed to have a working version of a login and registration system